 Fontana Fire Station

 Fontana City Hall

 Families looking for a location for their next potluck or family picnic should consider Fontana City Park as a great hideaway.
-The park’s shelter house and picnic tables provide plenty of space to spread out in the shade while kids will enjoy the playground.
+The park’s shelter house and picnic tables provide plenty of space to spread out in the shade while kids will enjoy room to run.

 In the spirit of Midwestern hospitality, Fontana hosts several events throughout the year that are open to the public.

-In July, live music is offered in the City Park during the Fontana Community Picnic.
-The picnic is a favorite for kids for its inflatable water slide and gunny sack races.
+In July, live music and free food are offered in the City Park by the Fontana Church of Christ during the Fontana Community Picnic.
+The picnic is a favorite for kids with inflatable water slide and gunny sack races.

-To mark Fire Prevention Month the Fontana Fire Department opens its doors to families and children of all ages can tour the building, and enjoy lunch with local fire and rescue crews.
-Kids will also get an up close at the business of saving lives.
-Not only will visitors be able to explore the station’s rescue boats, life-flight helicopter, fire trucks and ambulances, they also will get to try out the fire hose and see a demonstration of the “Jaws of Life” in action.
+To mark Fire Prevention Month, the Fontana Fire Department opens its doors so families and children of all ages can tour the building and enjoy lunch with local fire and rescue crews.
+Kids will also get an up-close look at the business of saving lives.

 The first Saturday in November the United Methodist Church marks the start of autumn with the Fall Supper.
 The meal features homemade chicken and noodles, ham and turkey while looking at the changing leaves.